jar349/pyslackops/docs/notes.md

 The intent of this endpoint is to enable interoperability between pyslackops and chatops that implement differing versions of the pyslackops protocol.

+#### GET /ping
+pyslackops will send no payload, no query params.
+The response should be of type `text/plain` and should contain the string `pong`.

 #### POST /handle
 pyslackops will post data of type `application/json`.
 It will be a single